Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 Before searching, clarify:

-• Job titles (and variations)
+• Job titles and their common variations

-• Industries or companies
+• Target industries or specific companies

 • Geographic locations

-• Experience level
+• Experience level indicators

-• Keywords that indicate fit
+• Skills or keywords that signal fit

-Step 2: Build Your Query
+Step 2: Build Your Query Incrementally

-Start simple, then add complexity:
+Start simple, then layer in complexity:

-1. site:linkedin.com/in "job title"
+1. site:linkedin.com/in/ "job title"

-2. Add location: AND "City"
+2. Add location: "City, State"

-3. Add company or industry
+3. Add company or industry keywords

-Step 3: Evaluate Results
+Step 3: Evaluate and Refine

-Check first page results:
+Check the first page of Google results:

 • Too many results?
-Add filters
+Add location, company, or skill filters

-• Too few?
-Remove restrictions
+• Too few results?
+Remove restrictions or add OR alternatives

-Step 4: Document Working Queries
+Step 4: Save Working Queries

 • Target profile description